Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Extract the downloaded `nds-bootstrap.zip` file with [7-Zip](https://www.7-zip.org/).

-    1. Copy the *contents* of the files from from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.
+    1. Copy the *contents* of the files from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

     1. Load `BOOT.NDS` with your flashcart's kernel, or alternatively follow the autoboot steps below.